 - 1. Existing information regarding the assessment area shall be reviewed.
 Based on the review results, the assessment shall identify data gap and determine if there is any need for field surveys.
 If field surveys are considered necessary, the assessment shall recommend appropriate methodology, duration and timing for such surveys. - 2.
-The fisheries impact assessment shall provide the following information: - (i) Description of the physical environmental background; - (ii) Description and quantification of the existing capture and culture fisheries activities; - (iii) Description and quantification of the existing fisheries resources (e.g. major fisheries products and stocks); - (iv) Identification of parameters (e.g. water quality parameters) and areas of fisheries importance; - (v) Identification and evaluation of any direct and indirect, onsite and offsite impacts on fisheries such as disturbance of fishing ground as well as spawning and nursery areas, and water quality deterioration at sensitive receivers such as fish culture zones; - (vi) Proposal of environmental mitigation measures with details on justification, feasibility, scope and programme, as well as staff and financial implications including those related to the subsequent management and maintenance requirements of such measures; and - (vii) Review of the need for monitoring during the construction and operation phases of the Project and, if necessary, proposal of a monitoring and auditing programme.
+The fisheries impact assessment shall provide the following information: - (i) Description of the physical environmental background; - (ii) Description and quantification of the existing capture and culture fisheries activities; - (iii) Description and quantification of the existing fisheries resources; - (iv) Identification of parameters (e.g. water quality parameters) and areas of fisheries importance; - (v) Prediction and evaluation of any direct / indirect, onsite / offsite impacts on fisheries such as loss or disturbance of fishing ground, fisheries habitat, spawning and nursery ground, water quality deterioration at sensitive receivers such as fish culture zones or artificial reefs; - (vi) Evaluation of cumulative impacts on fisheries particularly loss of fishing ground and water quality deterioration at sensitive receivers; - (vii) Proposal of environmental mitigation measures with details on justification, feasibility, scope and programme, as well as staff and financial implications including those related to the subsequent management and maintenance requirements of such measures; and - (viii) Review of the need for monitoring during the construction and operation phases of the Project and, if necessary, proposal of a monitoring and auditing programme.